ROCm/rocSHMEM/docs/install.rst

 Installing from source
 --------------------------------

-You can select between three communication backends at build time for rocSHMEM: IPC, RO, and GDA.
+You can choose from three communication backends at build time for rocSHMEM: IPC, RO, and GDA.
 Backend can be combined during build time.

 MPI is not required to build rocSHMEM, if you want to disable MPI you can pass